 Therefore, green and yellow bananas may provide similar amounts of calories in the end.

-Bottom Line: Unripe bananas contain high amounts of resistant starch.
-Resistant starch escapes digestion and feeds the friendly bacteria in the gut, which use it to produce short-chain fatty acids.
+Unripe bananas contain high amounts of resistant starch.
+Resistant starch escapes digestion and feeds the friendly bacteria in your gut, which use it to produce short-chain fatty acids.

 Bananas contain good amounts of several vitamins and minerals.

-Bananas contain good amounts of fiber, vitamin B6, manganese, vitamin C, copper and potassium.
+Bananas contain good amounts of fiber, vitamin B6, manganese, vitamin C, folate, and potassium.